The official Government Help to Buy website

 There is an expedited bonus application process that your solicitor or conveyancer can follow that does not require a closing statement and where an up-to date Help to Buy: ISA account statement can be used instead.

 Yes.
-If you plan to use the money you have in your Help to Buy: ISA to pay for the deposit at exchange of contacts you will need to let your ISA provider know.
+If you plan to use the money you have in your Help to Buy: ISA to pay for the deposit at exchange of contacts you will need to let your ISA manager know.
 Your ISA manager will then close your account and provide you with a closing statement.
 You can then withdraw your savings from your account and use those savings towards the deposit at exchange.
 It is important that you don’t just withdraw your savings without getting a closing statement.
 The government bonus will be paid out just prior to completion and contribute to the overall deposit.

 You need to save at least £1,600 to receive the minimum government bonus of £400.
 If you close your account without saving that amount you will not receive a bonus.
 If your Help to Buy: ISA has a balance of £1,600 or more, you can apply for your bonus at any time.